Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Computational Techniques for Stationary Gaussian Processes

 If $G/H$ is a homogeneous space, the key question for defining generalized random phase Fourier features is how to correctly choose the function $K$ in \Cref{thm:rkhs}.
-A natural idea is to associate each of zonal spherical function $\pi^{(\lambda)}_{j k}(y^{-1} \bdot x)$ with a separate function $\tl{K}(x, y)$: however, this is not the right thing to do, as we obtain
+A natural idea is to associate each of zonal spherical function $\pi^{(\lambda)}_{j k}(g_2^{-1} \bdot g_1)$ with a separate function $\tl{K}(g_1 \bdot H, g_2 \bdot H)$: however, this is not the right thing to do, as we obtain

 for $1 \leq k_1, k_2 \leq r_\lambda$, which is not the form required by \Cref{thm:rkhs} unless~${k_1 = k_2}$.
-Moreover, $\tl{K}$ and induced approximation $f$ can be complex-valued.
+Moreover, $\tl{K}$ and the induced approximation $f$ can be complex-valued.
 A more delicate approach is therefore needed.
-Let $a^{(\lambda)}_{k_1 k_2}$ be a set of coefficients such that they form a symmetric positive semidefinite matrix whose precise form is to be determined later.
+Let $a^{(\lambda)}_{k_1 k_2}$ be a set of coefficients such that they form a symmetric positive semi-definite matrix whose precise form is to be determined later.
 Define

 and observe the following.